11 seasons available

 Andrew discovers the French and German cuisine of Alsace, France; bursting with rustic flavors and made from farm-fresh local ingredients, the region's specialities range from choucroute garnie to world-renowned foie gras.

-Andrew Zimmern digs in to Panama City's classic tastes inspired by the blended cultures that make up the capital city's population.
-From fried whole fish and plantains to citric ceviche and yucca fritters packed with steak, the Latin flair of this multic
+Panama City's classic tastes inspired by blended cultures; from fried whole fish and plantains to citric ceviche and yucca fritters packed with steak, the Latin flair of this multicultural city seasons every dish.

 Andrew Zimmern uncovers the most delicious food in Michigan's Upper Peninsula; from Croatian chicken cooked over an open flame to fresh-caught Lake Superior whitefish and traditional pasties, the rural landscape offers many dishes.

-Andrew Zimmern visits Prague and tastes pork knuckle marinated in lager, mushroom soup, sweet plum pastries, and dumplings.
+Andrew Zimmern visits Prague, a pilsner-lover's paradise in the Czech Republic; the city's cuisine is full of hearty comfort classics like pork knuckle marinated in lager, mushroom soup, sweet plum pastries, and a lot of dumplings.

-From hearty lamb stew with root veggies to a seafood breakfast and cheesy toast, Andrew Zimmern explores the thrifty cuisine of Cardiff, Wales.
+From hearty lamb stew with root veggies to a seafood breakfast and cheesy toast, Andrew Zimmern explores the thrifty cuisine of Cardiff, Wales, that outlasted lean times to become modern, favorite fare.

 From simple smoked tuna to crispy fish tacos, Caesar salad to zesty seafood cocktail hangover cures, Baja's cuisine is an international sensation.